innoq/ml-ops.org/content/motivation.md

 [Figure Source](https://algorithmia.com/state-of-ml?utm_medium=website&utm_source=interactive-page&utm_campaign=IC-1912-2020-State-of-ML&_hsenc=p2ANqtz-_WbXKYLnpgf4zi4OZTNYmNgCRPIFFEqmW-Cqi2Px_T1K2wkIJvDt7KdCxB5vXAPmGirLi7ukZTykxeUh9vmHdn7dRF9g&_hsmi=81660946)

 The ["2020 State of Enterprise Machine Learning"](https://info.algorithmia.com/hubfs/2019/Whitepapers/The-State-of-Enterprise-ML-2020/Algorithmia_2020_State_of_Enterprise_ML.pdf?utm_campaign=The%20Batch&utm_source=hs_email&utm_medium=email&utm_content=80984419&_hsenc=p2ANqtz--sz-e2gfqUeDvVSmjsXfvwOnLHB2ZkSdQsO1IRRAdnBIb0emf-JTh8NnwFxB-FeZberIw7_rI9ERTy8zFW8jvoTzjOfA&_hsmi=80984419) report is based on a survey of nearly 750 people including machine learning practitioners, managers for machine learning projects, and executives at tech firms.
-Half of the respondents answered that their company takes between a week and three months to deploy an ML model.
+Half of the respondents answered that it takes their company between a week and three months to deploy an ML model.
 About 18 percent stated that it takes from three months to a year.
 According to the report *"The main challenges people face when developing ML capabilities are scale, version control, model reproducibility, and aligning stakeholders"*.